 Disable background apps

-- Go to settings using keyboard shortcut Windows + I
+- Go to settings using the keyboard shortcut Windows + I

 - Click on privacy then background app,